 Marjoram is used in pizza sauce, but it can also be used to help treat the symptoms of asthma.
 Taken as a tea, infuse 1 tablespoon per cup of water.
 Marjoram also helps to benefit those suffering from rheumatism.

 Now who hasn’t heard of an Onion?
 When I say onion, you say bad breath, right?
 I say every good meal starts with sauteed onions.
 When an onion is eaten regularly, it helps to control blood pressure.
 This can be very beneficial for someone with heart related issues.
 Use the real thing, or use in a powder form.
 Just be sure it is pure onion powder, with not salt added.
 Onion, when eaten daily can help to lower the bad cholesterol, too.

-What’s behind the onion?
+What’s that behind the onion?
 Oh, it’s Oregano.
 Oregano is another one of nature’s great gifts to us.
 It is highly anti-fungal, antibacterial and anti-flammatory, among other natural healing properties.
 When infused into an oil, oregano is a wonderful rub for arthritis and sore muscles.
 A strong infusion of oregano makess a great disinfectant that you can use around your house to clean.
 Just add it to a spray bottle.
 The mix will only last a couple of days, unless you add oregano essential oil to it.

 While most people use these spices to add to their favorite meat or vegetable dish, they also have some great healing benefits that can’t be ignored.